Congratulations Dr Claire Salter, GW4-CAT Fellow, Winner of the Clinical Genetics Society (CGS) Conference 2021, Robin Winter Prize.

 Dr Jude Harrison, who is in the second year of her GW4-CAT Fellowship at Cardiff University recently attended the European College of Neuropsychopharmacology (ECNP) Early Career Neuroscientist Workshop in Nice, where she gave an oral presentation.
 We are delighted that Jude won one of the prizes for her presentation and the prize is to present at the ‘New Findings’ symposium at the ECNP Congress in Copenhagen in September 2019 where registration for the congress and 500 euros for travel are included.
 In addition, Jude recently applied for and was successfully appointed to the ECNP early career advisory position.
 Well done Jude.

-Several of our GW4-CAT fellows attended the Academy of Medical Sciences CATAC 2018, held for the first time in the beautiful city of Edinburgh.
+Several GW4-CAT fellows attended the Academy of Medical Sciences CATAC 2018, held for the first time in the beautiful city of Edinburgh.
 This large annual meeting of medical, dental and veterinary clinical academics included inspirational talks from national leaders in their fields including Dr Katherine Sleeman, a NIHR Clinical Scientist and Honorary Consultant in Palliative Medicine at Kings College London, and Prof Ed Bullmore, a Professor of Psychiatry at the University of Cambridge.
 They gave honest accounts of the career ups and downs of a clinical academic, and invaluable advice on remaining true to yourself, maintaining work-life balance and how to ultimately succeed as an independent researcher.
 There were interesting podium presentations covering a diverse range of academic disciplines including obesity, leukaemia, cardiovascular disease, acute head injury, depression and twin perinatal mortality.

 The day provided excellent opportunities for GW4-CAT fellows to present work and network with peers and senior researchers from across the UK.
-Jude Harrison, was selected to give a platform presentation of her work to-date in the pre-doctoral category.
+Dr Jude Harrison, was selected to give a platform presentation of her work to-date in the pre-doctoral category.
 Here, she drew important links between structural changes on brain imaging and Alzheimer’s disease pathway-specific polygenic risk scores.
 Grace Edmunds, James Fasham (pictured) and Claire Salter were selected to present posters of their recent research, the latter being awarded first prize in the ‘Cellular and Molecular Biology; Genetics’ category.

 The GW4-CAT fellows left the meeting with broadened horizons and renewed enthusiasm for collaborative research and future careers in clinical academia.
 This unique meeting was highly enjoyable, productive and inspiring for all, and I’m sure a repeat trip will be on the cards for 2019 with even more fascinating presentations from our GW4-CAT team!

-- Claire Salter and James Fasham, Clinical Geneticists, Exeter University.
+- Drs Claire Salter and James Fasham, Clinical Geneticists, Exeter University.
 Claire has started the first year of her PhD and James is currently developing his PhD application ready for an August 2019 start.